Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-The increasing number of environmental issues needs suitably qualified people to help resolve them.
-Solving these problems requires professionals who can provide ethical, high-level specialist advice to industry, governments and communities.
-The environmental industry now requires graduates who:
+Solving these problems requires experts who can provide ethical, high-level specialist advice to industry, government and community sectors.

-- can communicate well with a wide range of audiences
+- communication skills for a wide range of audiences

-- can function at a high level of autonomy
+- ability to function with a high-level of autonomy

-This program has been designed to provide you with these skills, giving you a competitive edge when seeking employment as an environmental professional.
-You will have a capstone experience which pulls all these requirements together.
+This program has been designed to provide you with these skills, giving you a competitive edge in the current environmental industry job market.

 Development of these attributes will be an integral part of your progression through the program.